 The proposed setbacks for phases II and III were positively received by residents.
 The building heights were the primary concern.
 As a result of the meeting and other discussions with residents, the applicant made changes to the project.
 Most of these changes are specific to the design of the buildings, not the development standards.
-The following changes were made to the proposed project as a result of the public input:
+Because this request is not for the design of the building, conditions of approval have been added to specifically require future design applications to address these agreed-upon features.
+These conditions will become part of the Planned Area Development by approval of this request, and will be met during phases II and III of the site development, unless otherwise noted.
+The following changes have been made to the proposed project:

-- Elimination of a driveway on Price Road. - Perimeter trees along the north and west sides of the property will be planted where possible as soon after the zoning change as possible, so that trees would have more time to grow prior to phase II construction beginning.
+- Elimination of a driveway on Price Road. - Perimeter trees along the north and west sides of the property will be planted as soon after the zoning change as possible, so that trees would have more time to grow prior to phase II construction beginning.
 This would accommodate the first row of trees within the existing landscape buffer, which is not large enough to support the required 20' landscape buffer.
 Additional trees will be added after demolition of existing buildings and construction of phase II.
 This is a condition of approval for phase I. - The northernmost building is 42' tall, with a 6' high mechanical parapet in the center of the roof area, set back from the building face.
-The requested development standard of 48' is to accommodate this roof-mounted equipment, and has been conditioned so that the building is 42 feet with 48' allowed only for this equipment. - In response to concerns about privacy, the exterior stairwells were relocated or enclosed and upper story exterior circulation paths adjacent to single family residences were eliminated. - To increase screening, landscape islands were rearranged in the parking area to provide one tree per 10 parking spaces. - The originally proposed west side alley configuration has been removed, and the existing alley configuration will be retained, with a landscape buffer to the east of the dead-end T-turn-around. - Staff housing is relocated farther away from the residences. - The building façade will have more architectural variation with undulation to break up the massing. - A commitment to ongoing and open communication regarding the building design as phases II and III are developed. - The project name was changed to avoid confusion with the Tempe Center for the Arts.
+The requested development standard of 48' is to accommodate this roof-mounted equipment, and has been conditioned so that the building is 42 feet with 48' allowed only for this equipment. - In response to concerns about privacy, the exterior stairwells were relocated or enclosed and upper story exterior circulation paths adjacent to single family residences were eliminated. - To increase screening, landscape islands were rearranged in the parking area to provide one tree per 10 parking spaces. - The originally proposed west side alley configuration has been removed, and the existing alley configuration will be retained, with a landscape buffer to the east of the dead-end T-turn-around. - Staff housing is relocated farther away from the residences. - The building façade is modified to provide more architectural variation with undulation to break up the massing. - A commitment to ongoing and open communication regarding the building design as phases II and III are developed. - The project name was changed to avoid confusion with the Tempe Center for the Arts.